 During Your Appointment

-We pride ourselves in providing multidisciplinary care, including integrating a clinical social worker in all new-patient visits alongside a physician.
+We pride ourselves in providing multidisciplinary care, including opting into a integrated clinical social worker in all new-patient visits alongside a physician.
 It is done to ensure that our team can hear and understand your questions, concerns, and goals for care.

 After Your Appointment